 Some Churches Are Changing the Attitude of the Parishioners

 Today in Christianity, some churches are so interested in making people happy that they forget that there are rules about where responsibilities actually lie.
 Churches that affirm and even celebrate homosexual lifestyles just want to please the people.
 They want to “love” them and support them and affirm them.
 But, they are disregarding what the Bible says about the matter.
 They are also ignoring the sinner’s responsibility to turn away from sin once accepting the Gospel message.
 This is Christian deception.
 While in the natural, it can feel “mean” to tell someone he/she is not right with God because of behavior, it is actually the most loving thing we can do.
-Truth will save the person from the consequences of continuing to live in sin.
+The truth will save the person from the consequences of continuing to live in sin.

 House Rules Can Change the Pieces of the Game